linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

-## Update 20220924.
-Throwing in the Towel.

-My original plan of returning arrays of python strings in the $() functions has been scrapped.
-I'm now building a 100% python string from each function.
-The functions .eval() will return a python string with the proper whitespacing.
-A chained function will be responsible to split() a string again to find the fields.
-There were just too many strange corner cases.

 ## Update 20221224.
 Large Updates.

 I have rules started.
 I have conditional directives working (needs more